This is a Step-by-Step guide to fix the media offline issues in DaVinci Resolve (version 18.5, 18, 17, etc.) – updated for 2023!

 #2 – DaVinci Resolve Media Offline on Import

-When you import clips inside DaVinci Resolve, they turn offline.
-This could be due to the below reasons:
+Importing clips inside DaVinci Resolve turn offline due to the following reasons:

 Now let’s fix the above issues one by one.